The Gap, Queensland (Mount Isa): Geography

-The Leichhard River flows north-south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
+The Leichhardt River flows north-south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
 The Gap is a "townside" suburb.

 History

 The Gap was named by Queensland Place Names Board on 1 September 1973.
 On 16 March 2001 its status was changed from a locality to suburb.